tm-craggs/city-notes/Year 2/Object Oriented/Lecture 2  - Queues, Trees and Heaps.md

 - A binary tree is a tree where each node has at most, 2 children.
 - A perfectly balanced tree is a tree whose least deep leaf is no more than one level apart from the deepest one.

-- Using heaps, a kind of tree, we can distribute the  load for priority queue, achieving O(log n) for `add` and `extract`
+- Using heaps, a kind of tree, we can distribute the  load for priority queue, achieving O(log n) for `add` and `extractMax`

+#### Heaps

+- A heap is a perfectly balanced binary tree such that:
+	- No node is larger than its parent
+	- All items on the lowest level are as far left as possible.

+**Heap Operations**

+- Heap is empty if the root is empty.
+- Heap insertion: add a node to the heap, displacing other nodes as necessary so that the heap, remains a heap.
+- Heap extraction: Remove the element with the highest value in the heap (the root), moving the other nodes as necessary so that the heap remains a heap.